SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ## Introduction

 This chart bootstraps an instance of the latest SonarQube version with a PostgreSQL database.
-A helm chart is also available for the [LTS version](../sonarqube-lts).
+A helm chart containing the SonarQube LTS version can be installed following the steps outlined [here](#installing-the-lts-chart).

-Please note that this chart only supports SonarQube Community, Developer, and Enterprise Editions.
+Please note that this chart only supports SonarQube Community, Developer, and Enterprise editions.

 ## Compatibility